Reference checking

 }

-If a function performs reference pollution but this is not specified, the compiler will produce an error.
+If a function performs reference pollution but it is not specified, the compiler will produce an error.

 struct S{ i32& r; }